gualtar/gualtar.github.io/_posts/2019-11-01-Casablanca.md

 The Jemaa el-Fna Square is the de facto center of the city.
 It is exotic in the day and cosy  at night.

 ![]( https://live.staticflickr.com/65535/49003166382_b74ceeaae0_z.jpg)

+The backdrop is the Atlas Mountains, which stretches around 1,600 miles through Morocco, Algeria and Tunisia.
+From near to afar, you see the square, the medina, and the Atlas.

+We walked into one of a few restaurant on the edge of the median with a good view of the square in setting son.

+Two Chinese looking youth took a table next to ours.
+I asked them, and they said they were from Hong Kong.
+I have ran into many youth from Hong Kong traveling alone before, in London, in Braga, and other places in their gap year.
+A Wall Street Journal  news article [revealed](https://www.wsj.com/articles/hong-kong-tops-list-of-donors-to-u-s-schools-1411401637) that Hong Kong was the third largest donor to the US education institutions.
+Between 2007 and 2013, Hong Kong donated $181 million to U.S. colleges, after U.K. ($147.6 million) and Canada ($136 million) but before India ($97.5 million), Saudi Arabia ($97 million) among others.
+For reference, China donated $60.4 million and Japan donated $56.5 million in the same time frame.
+I have full confidence in the vision of generations of Hong Kong people.
+They will thrive.

 ![](https://live.staticflickr.com/65535/48998239782_9e8a40fe57_z.jpg)